-Figure 4.
-Schematic of the New I2B Grid Generation Approach
+Figure 3.
+Schematic of the new I2B grid generation approach.

+It seems that the only possibility of eliminating geometry repairing is to somehow reverse the grid generation process.
+Instead of generating the boundary grid first, the interior volume grid must be generated first, and then the interior grid is 'connected' with the boundary.
+In this case, we do not need a 'water-tight' geometry to start the grid generation process, and the approach has the potential of completely eliminating geometry repair from grid generation.
+A schematic of this grid generation approach is shown in Figure 3.
+In Figure 3, the 'interior' Cartesian grid is generated first.
+Then the Cartesian grid is 'connected' to the boundary (which has two cracks and one overlap) through projections, i.e. to connect the volume grid to the boundary in the minimum distance direction.
+This is only one means of 'connecting' the volume grid to the boundary.
+Other techniques are definitely possible.
 In order to present the new I2B grid approach, we need to precisely define what a geometric entity is.
 Generally speaking, a geometry is usually represented by a group of surface patches, or solids.
 A surface patch can be defined with a variety of formats, such as a triangulated surface, a Coons patch, a NURBS surface, or a computational grid with a square topology.
 There are also many different ways of defining a solid.
-One way is the Constructive Solid Geometry.
+One way is the constructive solid geometry.
 In order to support any geometry in an arbitrary manner in the present I2B grid generation method, the definition of a geometric entity must be generalized.
 Besides solids and surface patches in any format, discrete points and curves can also serve as a geometric entity.
-In order to support "dirty" geometries, the geometric entities defined here do not have "inside" or "outside".
+In order to support 'dirty' geometries, the geometric entities defined here do not have 'inside' or 'outside'.
 Instead, a geometric entity is defined to be any entity supporting the following two operations:

-1. Given a simple solid (e.g. a cube or a tetrahedron), the entity is capable of returning a status "intersected" or "non-intersected" based upon whether the entity intersects the given solid.
-Let the geometric entity be represented by G (which is defined as a set of points), the given solid by S. The intersection operation is I(G, S) is then defined by:
+(1) Given a simple solid (e.g. a cube or a tetrahedron), the entity is capable of returning a status 'intersected' or 'non-intersected' based upon whether the entity intersects the given solid.
+Let the geometric entity be represented by G (which is defined as a set of points), the given solid by S. The intersection operation is I(G,S) is then defined by

-$$I(G,S) = \begin{cases} 1 & \text{if } G \cap S \neq 0 \\ 0 & \text{otherwise} \end{cases}$$
+$$I(G,S) = \begin{cases} 1 & \text{if } G \cap S \neq 0 \\ 0 & \text{otherwise} \end{cases}$$ the projection is the shortest distance from the given point to the entity, i.e.

-2. Given an arbitrary point (q) in space, the projection (p) from the given point to the entity is well defined.
-The line segment from the given point to the projection is the shortest distant from the given point to the entity, i.e.,
+(2) In the Euclidean space, given an arbitrary point (q) in space, the projection (p) from the given point to the entity is well defined.
+The line segment from the given point to